1939 German ultimatum to Poland: Background

+The ultimatum

-On August 29, 1939, Adolf Hitler had told British Ambassador Nevile Henderson that he was ready to resume negotiations with Poland.
-For this purpose, a Polish plenipotentiary would have to come to Berlin within 24 hours.
+On August 29, 1939, Adolf Hitler told British Ambassador Nevile Henderson that he was ready to resume negotiations with Poland.
+For this purpose, a Polish plenipotentiary was required to come to Berlin within 24 hours.
 In principle, Poland and Great Britain were ready to negotiate.
 Because of Hitler's ultimate demand, the British government decided not to forward it to Warsaw until after the set deadline had expired.
-On the night of August 31, Foreign Minister Joachim von Ribbentrop read the 16 points to Henderson but, against all diplomatic custom, refused to hand him the relevant document.
-Since no Polish representative had appeared, the proposal had become void anyway.
 It was not until the following noon that the Polish Ambassador Józef Lipski appeared at the Foreign Office and sought an audience with Ribbentrop.
 Five hours later he was shown in, and since he did not have the negotiating authority demanded by Hitler, Ribbentrop briefly dismissed him with the information that he would inform the "Führer" of this.
 Thus the German-Polish relations were severed.
+On the night of August 31, Foreign Minister Joachim von Ribbentrop read the 16 points to Henderson but, against all diplomatic custom, refused to hand him the relevant document.
+Since no Polish representative had appeared, the proposal had become void anyway.

+As intended by Ribbentrop, the narrow time limit for acceptance of the ultimatum made it impossible for the British government to contact the Polish government in time about the German offer, let alone for the Poles to arrange for a Polish plenipotentiary envoy to arrive in Berlin that night, thereby allowing Ribbentrop to claim that the Poles had rejected the German demands".

+In his 1 September speech to the Reichstag announcing war with Poland, Hitler cited false-flag border incidents and Poland's "refusal" to negotiate as justification for Germany's "defensive" action against Poland:

-By the time of the radio broadcast on the same day, Hitler had already given the order to attack on September 1, 1939.
+On the same day, a radio broadcast announcing the Polish "rejection" of the ultimatum was made.
+Although, by this time, Hitler had already given the order to attack Poland and the invasion of Poland was underway.